JetBrains/kotlin-web-site/docs/topics/jvm/jvm-spring-boot-add-db-support.md

     <p><img src="icon-1-done.svg" width="20" alt="First step"/> <a href="jvm-create-project-with-spring-boot.md">Create a Spring Boot project with Kotlin</a><br/><img src="icon-2-done.svg" width="20" alt="Second step"/> <a href="jvm-spring-boot-add-data-class.md">Add a data class to the Spring Boot project</a><br/><img src="icon-3.svg" width="20" alt="Third step"/> <strong>Add database support for Spring Boot project</strong><br/><img src="icon-4-todo.svg" width="20" alt="Fourth step"/> Use Spring Data CrudRepository for database access</p>
 </microformat>

-In this part of the tutorial you'll add and configure a database to your project using JDBC.
+In this part of the tutorial, you'll add and configure a database to your project using JDBC.
 In JVM applications, you use JDBC to interact with databases.
-For convenience, Spring Framework provides `JdbcTemplate` class that simplifies the use of JDBC and helps to avoid common errors.
+For convenience, the Spring Framework provides the `JdbcTemplate` class that simplifies the use of JDBC and helps to avoid common errors.

 ## Add database support